mstrlaw/mstrlaw/src/posts/2022-06-26-too-much-communication-close-to-a-release-means-theres-a-problem.md

 <hr>

-Reading the below line from the book's 2nd chapter made me wonder: can communication frequency and volume be a health proxy when it comes to delivery success?
+## To what extent can communication frequency and volume be a health proxy when it comes to delivery success?

+This thought came from reading the following line from the book's 2nd:

 > Fast flow requires restricting communication between teams.
 Team collaboration is important for gray areas of development, where discovery and expertise is needed to make progress.
 But in areas where execution prevails – not discovery – communication becomes an unnecessary overhead.